What is Speaking Well In Public?

 Where does the training take place?

 Wherever you wish.
-We can deliver an event at your workplace if you have suitable accommodation, or provide hotel or conference facilities at a range of budgets.
+I can deliver an event at your workplace if you have suitable accommodation, or provide hotel or conference facilities at a range of budgets.

 How do I arrange training?

-Simply telephone or email us and we’ll be pleased to discuss the arrangements with you.
+Simply telephone or email me and I’ll be pleased to discuss the arrangements with you.

 Do I have to speak if I come on a course?